 Ostrężnik Castle, Medieval castle ruin in Ostrężnik, Poland.

-The castle was built in the 14th century under King Casimir III the Great as part of a defensive network protecting Krakow.
-It was one of roughly 25 fortresses placed along important trade routes.
+The castle was built in the 14th century under King Casimir III as part of a chain of fortresses meant to protect Krakow and the trade routes leading to it.
+Over time it lost its military role and gradually fell into ruin.

 The castle is part of a walking route that connects medieval fortifications through the Polish Jura landscape.
 Visitors today can explore how these castles were woven into the natural terrain and local identity.